-One thing experts rave about with this app is that fact it educates you on the practice of meditation—crucial, they feel, for getting the full benefits.
+One thing experts rave about with this app is the fact it educates you on the practice of meditation—crucial, they feel, for getting the full benefits.
 For example, the "How to Meditate" session is a must-listen if you’re a beginner.

 Another clever thing they do is, as well as offering one-off meditations, have a series of meditations that act like courses on a particular topic (I really enjoyed "The Confidence Series").
 For those who love to journal, there is a handy "How are you feeling?" quiz to fill out.

 But by far my favorite part is the "Mindful Walking," with time options of between five and 30 minutes.
 As someone who tends to fidget, being on two feet strolling through nature and sunny streets—with a specially designed moving meditation in my ears—helped me wind down most effectively of all.

 I checked into the app on a daily basis for a week, during what happened to be a period full of work stresses and relationship worries.
 I was highly strung, my mind was constantly whirring and I was struggling to sleep.
 While the first meditation was hard to give my all to, I quickly began to cherish the minutes in the day where I didn’t need to do anything but close my eyes, breathe and absorb Tamara’s dulcet tones.

 That’s the thing—even if you’re working from home alone, checking into the app feels somewhat like a problem shared (and therefore a problem halved).
 The broad range of specific content made this incredibly easy to do.
 But equally, with the focus on "Mental Fitness" in addition to issues like depression and insomnia, it rebranded in my mind that meditation isn’t just one activity to invest time in when you’ve reached an anxious, breaking point, but rather something to be checked into on a daily basis.

-By day seven, the app had successfully helped me press pause on worried thoughts so I could view a situation with logic rather than emotions, and had me snoozing for a deliciously refreshing eight hours a night once more.
+By day seven, the app had successfully helped me press pause on worrying thoughts so I could view a situation with logic rather than emotions, and had me snoozing for a deliciously refreshing eight hours a night once more.